 A cream pie is made from a pudding filling that’s cooked and chilled separately from the pie crust, which is a single layer made from a traditional pastry, graham cracker, or cookie crust.
 It’s then assembled and usually topped with whipped cream.
 Cream pies can come in many flavors, including vanilla, chocolate, banana, and coconut.

 Chiffon pie was created by Monroe Strause (aka the Pie King) during the Roaring Twenties era in the United States.
-It’s made by folding meringue into a curd for a light, airy filling that’s then set into a pre-baked pie crust, which can range from a graham cracker to a pastry base.
-Pumpkin chiffon pie is a popular version, made from blending canned pumpkin with meringue.
+It’s made by folding whipped egg whites and gelatin into a custard for a light, airy filling that’s then set into a pre-baked pie crust, which can range from a graham cracker to a pastry base.
+Pumpkin chiffon pie is a popular version.

 The thick billowing top layer of meringue characterizes this pie, which is typically set over a custard or curd filling and baked just long enough to turn a bit brown.
 Lemon meringue pie is a classic, but caramel meringue, chocolate meringue, and other flavors are equally as delicious.
 Meringue has a reputation for being a bit tricky so if you’re not confident about whipping it up, make sure to avoid the common meringue-making mistakes.